kubeflow/website/content/docs/aws/troubleshooting-aws.md

 +++
-title = "Troubleshooting Deployments on EKS" description = "Help diagnose and fix issues you may encounter in kubeflow deployment" weight = 100
+title = "Troubleshooting Deployments on Amazon EKS" description = "Help diagnose and fix issues you may encounter in your Kubeflow deployment" weight = 100
 +++